Create Mask for ECCO Modeling Utilities (EMU)#

 trxC_ds, trxW_ds, trxS_ds = ecco.get_section_line_masks(pt1, pt2, ecco_grid)

-# Save to numpy arries
+# Save to numpy arrays

 trxC = trxC_ds.values